Kids spell love T. I. M. E!

-*My son and I are away overseas for the whole of 2019, so we have created these Christmas envelopes with a gift of time for my niece and nephew (who we will miss so much!)
+*My son and I were away overseas for the whole of 2019, so we created these Christmas envelopes with a gift of time for my niece and nephew (who we missed so much!)

 Christmas envelopes | The envelopes that gift T.I.M.E

-This Christmas, my son I am have sat down together an created for my niece and nephew an ‘Envelopes of Time’ box, with 12 envelopes in them – one for each month of the year.
+Last Christmas, my son I sat down together an created for my niece and nephew an ‘Envelopes of Time’ box, with 12 envelopes in them – one for each month of the year.
 In each envelope we wrote a short note on a card and inside the card we are gifting them an ‘experience’ for them to spend TIME with their parents.
 These are gifts that actively create a special outing every single month so that the kids can spend TIME with their parents… with love… from me and my son!

 These are my ideas, for around Brisbane where we live.
 Some of these ideas are for things they have done with us before, some are brand new experiences for them.

 Here are my 12 Christmas envelope ideas to gift T I M E to kids in 2019.

 January – Wheel of Brisbane & swim at South Bank

 In January’s envelope, seeing as it is still school holidays, I found a cheap deal for a ride on the Brisbane Wheel at South Bank.
 I know it has been ages since they have been on a ride up there and I found a great offer on Groupon right here.
 I printed out the voucher and put it in the envelope.
 I suggested they pack their swimmers and enjoy Streets Beach while they are in there too!